airshipit/shipyard/docs/source/CLI.rst

 \--committed
   Retrieve the documents that have last been committed for this collection

+\--last-site-action
+  Retrieve the documents associated with the last successful or failed site action for this collection

+\--successful-site-action
+  Retrieve the documents associated with the last successful site action for this collection

 \--buffer
   Retrive the documents that have been loaded into Shipyard since the